What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 Should the repeat screening have saturation levels between 90% and 94%, it’s recommended to consult a pediatric specialist and perform further investigations.

 After the consultant pediatrician has evaluated the infant and there is no other identifiable cause for hypoxemia, a referral to cardiology should be considered.
+With an impressive 95% repeat saturation and intact femoral pulses, other assessments are unnecessary.

 In cases where an infant is screened at 48 hours or more and has an oxygen saturation rate of less than 95%, they should be admitted to the special care nursery for further assessment since this usually suggests an underlying medical issue.